Montessori Schools Archives

 Looking for a more child-centered education for your kids?
-See if a Montessori education is right for your little ones with our listing of expat-friendly Montessori schools in Luxembourg:
+See if a Montessori education is right for your little ones with our listing of expat-friendly Montessori schools in Italy:

-The Bilingual Montessori School of Paris is a network of international schools with three locations across the city.
-The schools offer a unique bilingual Montessori education for children from 2 to 12 years.
-Give your child the best start in life with The Bilingual Montessori School of Paris.

-Montessori Hossegor is an international school located in Soorts-Hossegor.
-The school offers a Montessori education for children from 2 to 11 years in a caring, welcoming environment.
-For a bilingual education in both English and French, consider enrolling your child at the Montessori Hossegor.
+Montessori Bilingual School of Milan is a Montessori international school.
+With teaching conducted in both Italian and English, the school educates children at preschool and primary school level.
+To help your child develop creatively, opt for Montessori Bilingual School of Milan.

 Are you an expat service provider?
 Add your services to the Expatica Directory!Add listing